-GBC has specific certification requirements for coaches to follow dependant on their athletes’ abilities.
+GBC has specific certification requirements for coaches to follow dependent on their athletes’ abilities.
 These requirements can be found in the GBC Coaching Education Operations Manual.
 If you have any questions about coaching, please contact GBC’s Coaching Coordinator.

 GBC has membership requirements for clubs to maintain access to insurance coverage, competitions, and other services.
 Membership requirements are described in GBC’s Registration Handbook.
 If you have any questions about membership requirements, please contact GBC’s Member Service Manager.

 GBC’s Safety 1st Manual includes information about equipment, risk management, risk mitigation, facility layout, safety guidelines, coaching ratios, and many other safety-oriented topics.
 GBC is currently redrafting its Safety 1st Manual.
 The current version can be found here.

 Due to the COVID-19 pandemic, BC’s Provincial Health Organization requires that all businesses adhere to strict cleaning protocols.
 This includes GBC member clubs.
 To see current GBC cleaning requirements, review GBC’s Return to Sport Plan.
 If you have any questions about cleaning requirements, please contact GBC’s Safety Officer.